2008 Liechtenstein tax affair: Germany

 According to the lead prosecuting office responsible for economic crime in Bochum, which is supported by prosecuting offices in other towns as well as the criminal police, currently about 600 to 700 individuals are suspected in the investigations.
 In addition, search warrants have been issued.
 An official confirmation about the total number of suspects and amount of money involved has not yet been issued.
 According to the prosecutors, current investigations provide a "very high level of evidence."

-The affair became known on February 14, 2008, when a raid was conducted against Klaus Zumwinkel, the chief executive of Deutsche Post AG, under the suspicion that he evaded about 1 million € ($1.46 million) in taxes.
+The affair became known on February 14, 2008, when a raid was conducted against Klaus Zumwinkel, the chief executive of Deutsche Post AG, under the suspicion that he evaded about €1 million (US$1.46 million) in taxes.
 Pressured by the government, Zumwinkel resigned from his position.
 Similarly a number of other individuals have been under investigation for months, and the appearance that the well-to-do have ways and means to evade the German tax laws has caused complaints about inequality.

 According to a report by the Süddeutsche Zeitung, Heinrich Kieber, a bank computer technician, sold a CD with incriminating bank information to the Bundesnachrichtendienst (BND, English: Federal Intelligence Service), which handed the material over to the tax investigation office in Wuppertal.
 Kieber was paid €4.2 million by the Federal Ministry of Finance for the data on which the investigation is based.
 Facing death threats, the informant was in hiding in 2008 and had asked for police protection.
 At the time, Kieber was wanted by Interpol.
 Kieber would later state that the secret services of several countries, including Germany, had provided him with a new identity and was protecting him.

 A number of raids were conducted in Hamburg, Munich, Frankfurt and other cities.
 Several banks were searched including Bankhaus Metzler, the Hauck & Aufhäuser bank, Dresdner Bank, UBS in Munich and the Berenberg Bank in Hamburg.
 In the meantime revenue offices also noted a higher number of voluntary self-incriminations - this will avoid or reduce punitive damages - for possible tax evasions by people with financial assets in Liechtenstein.

 While the BND received the data in 2006, the LGT Group indicated that in 2002 secret information had been stolen but the informant had been caught and tried in 2003, and all material had been returned.